Guidelines for Accessing Public Records

 Direct Your Request to the Public Records Coordinator

 CARB's Public Records Coordinator is responsible for facilitating responses to all public records requests.
 If you direct your request to the Public Records Coordinator, it makes it easier for us to track and process your request more promptly.
 Contact the Public Records Coordinator by mail, facsimile or e-mail at:

-Air Resources Board Public Records Coordinator
+CARB Public Records Coordinator